>

 Anne Briggs sang The Recruited Collier on the 1963 theme album The Iron Muse: A Panorama of Industrial Folk Music.
-This recording was also included on her 1990 Fellside anthology Classic Anne Briggs and on her 1999 Topic anthology A Collection.
+This recording was also included on her 1990 Fellside anthology Classic Anne Briggs, on her 1999 Topic anthology A Collection., and on the 2014 GFTU / Topic anthology of songs of resistance, democracy and peace, Voice and Vision.
 A recording for the BBC programme Folk-Song Cellar, broadcast on 13 August 1966, was released in 2016 on her Fledg’ling EP Four Songs.
 A.L.
-Lloyd commented in the first album’s sleeve notes:
+Lloyd noted on the first album:

 Enticed by a recruiting party, a young miner enlists, and the sad change in his character breaks his girl’s heart.
 A set of this eighteenth century song was printed in Anderson’s Ballads in the Cumberland Dialect (1808).
 The present version from a collier, J.T.
 Huxtable of Workington, is in Come All Ye Bold Miners: Ballads and Songs of the Coalfields (1952).

-Barbara Dickson sang The Recruited Collier in 1971 on her Leader album From the Beggar’s Mantle… Fringed With Gold.
+Barbara Dickson sang The Recruited Collier in 1971 on her Decca album From the Beggar’s Mantle… Fringed With Gold.

 Graham Pirt sang The Recruited Collier in 1975 on Alistair Anderson’s Topic / Free Reed record Concertina Workshop.
 The album’s liner notes commented: